UniAdmire Logo

 High

-The UK has a moderate to high cost of living compared to other countries, with London being significantly more expensive than other cities.
+The UK has a moderate to high cost of living, with London being the most expensive city for students in the UK.

 Rent